julienchurch/EasyCanvas/README.md

 Well, there are a few reasons.

 First, animating blurs with CSS/SVG tends to be unpredictable.
-I've noticed what is for lack of a better term, a "bounce": the blurring animation seemed to jump around is if were dropping frames at high speed.
+I've noticed what is, for lack of a better term, a "bounce": the blurring animation seemed to jump around is if were dropping frames at high speed.
 In the project that spawned this project, I was looking for a smooth, native-style blur.
 CSS just wasn't offering that.

 Second, it also resolves the edge issue: when you blur an image with CSS, the alpha channel along the edges decreases as the edge feathers with the blur.
 This means the colors around the edge bleed in ways that aren't pretty and require unpleasant hacks to deal with.